git-dev-crs/project2/README.md

 # New Project

 This project was created from local system.
-Created by lucifer opem
+Created by lucifer opem.
 Advanced version of Git and Github
-Teached by Apna College
+Teached by Apna College.